DFE-Digital/bat-design-history/app/posts/teacher-success/2025-06-25-defining-our-user-groups.md

 ## Contacting users starting training in the 2026/27 academic year

-Trainees for the 2026/27 academic year can start to apply for places on a teacher training course from October 2025.
+Trainees for the 2026 to 2027 academic year can start to apply for places on a teacher training course from October 2025.

 We plan to contact them from January 2026, sending them preparatory content to help them feel more prepared for teacher training.